 The Pros of Bluestone in a Landscape

-It can stand all kinds of weather and handles temperature fluctuations, so you can incorporate it into your landscape wherever you live, whether you endure snow and ice or desert heat.
+Bluestone can tolerate all kinds of weather and temperature fluctuations—you can incorporate it into your landscape wherever you live, whether you endure snow and ice or desert heat.

 The Cons of Bluestone in a Landscape